Z-Files #12 Art and the City, Free

 Art historian, designer Lauran Schijvens provides an analysis of the design of Kissing Earth; the much-discussed work of art by Danish installation artist Olafur Eliasson from Iceland.
 The sketch design for the artwork consists of two world globes that touch each other at the location of Rotterdam.
 The imposing, monumental work will most likely be placed in 2016 on the Stationsplein in front of Rotterdam Central.

-The 'Art & Architecture' route map will be festively launched.
-The special route map is a publication of OMi Rotterdam and BKOR and leads past art in post-war Rotterdam, from Central Post with the light cathedral of Louis van Roode to the Market Hall with the food cathedral of Arno Coenen.
-The map shows the unique relationship between the design of the city and the prominent place of visual art in public space from the reconstruction. (photo: Naum Gabo, Bijenkorf, photo: Ossip Van Duivenbode)
+The 'Art & Architecture' roadmap is festively launched.
+The special roadmap is a publication of OMi Rotterdam and BKOR and guides you through art in post-war Rotterdam, from Central Post with the light cathedral by Louis van Roode to the Markthal with the food cathedral by Arno Coenen.
+The map shows the unique relationship between the design of the city and the prominent place of visual art in the public space since the reconstruction. (photo: Naum Gabo, Bijenkorf, photo: Ossip Van Duivenbode)

 Put in the agenda!
-Z-Files #13 is on Thursday 29 October in the foyer of the Rotterdamse Schouwburg.
-The Z-Files is entirely devoted to sculptor, graphic artist and painter Louis van Roode (1914-1964).
-The reason is the restoration of the mural of the Olveh apartment, popularly called Lijnbaan apartments, and the reconstruction of Rotterdam in which Louis van Roode played a leading role.
-(Louis van Roode, painting Olvehflat, photo: Ossip Van Duivenbode)
+Z-Files # 13 is on Thursday 29 October in the foyer of the Rotterdamse Schouwburg.
+The Z-Files will then be entirely devoted to sculptor, graphic artist and painter Louis van Roode (1914-1964).
+The reason for this is the restoration of the wall painting of the Olvehflat, also known as the Lijnbaanflats, and the reconstruction of Rotterdam in which Louis van Roode played a leading role.
+(Louis van Roode, mural Olvehflat, photo: Ossip Van Duivenbode)

 The second edition of the free Z-Files newspaper is out!
 The newspaper informs about everything that is currently worth knowing in the field of art and public space in Rotterdam.
 Beijing is also discussed.
 There is also an extensive article about the surprising and unexpected art on and around the Coolsingel, an epistle about the reconstruction art, a column by Elfie Tromp and much more ...
 The newspaper is available on the evening.